Friends don’t let friends go hiking with just trail mix.

 And just like the fuel system in your car, these types of stoves do require some regular maintenance, like cleaning the fuel hose or changing some of the O-rings, but it’s simple to do.

-Here is a good options for liquid fuel backpacking stoves you can add to your backpacking kitchen.
+Here is a good option for liquid fuel backpacking stoves you can add to your backpacking kitchen.

 And here’s a helpful video that explains more about what’s involved in using refillable fuel bottles.